Easy Like Sunday Morning

-5 tweets, 1 status, a stalk on Instagram and 100 messages on your group chat later, its 2AM and you have to be up in 6 hours.
+5 tweets, 1 status, a stalk on Instagram and 100 messages on your group chat later, it’s 2am now and you have to be up in 6 hours.
 Fuck.

 Have I ever committed to something as much as I commit to checking social media every morning, throughout the day, and before I go to sleep?
 Absolutely not.